 - An Exercise & Stretching Plan to prevent muscle atrophy and shortened tendons.
 A proper plan will increase elasticity and strengthen the muscles of the lower leg, ankle, knee, achilles and heel.

 Conservative treatment tools just like these have been used successfully by thousands of soft tissue injury sufferers - just like you.

-DTR Therapy = Greatly Increased Blood Flow in Your Injured Achilles
+T•Shellz Wrap® = Greatly Increased Blood Flow in Your Achilles

-Not only does the incorporation of conservative treatments (such as the use of a Cold Compress or Ice Pack and the Achilles T•Shellz Wrap) accelerate the healing process, but it helps to prevent long term complications.
+Not only does the incorporation of conservative treatments (such as the use of a Cold Compress or Ice Pack and the Achilles T•Shellz Wrap®) accelerate the body's recovery process, but it also contributes to minimizing risk of long term complications.
 Pain, lack of mobility, tendinosis, or a complete tendon rupture are some of the more common long term complications that can occur when achilles tendinitis, tendon tears, and other injuries go untreated.
-By treating your achilles with these treatments, scar tissue becomes softer and the tendons, ligaments and other soft tissue become stronger reducing the risk of chronic problems in the future.
+By treating your achilles properly with a doctor recommended home conservative treatment protocol (including a stretching regimen), you can minimize proliferation of scar tissue while maintaining flexibility and strong blood flow in the area.
+This will help reduce the risk of chronic problems in the future.

 Click HERE to Go To Our Online Store If you have questions, call our office at 1-866-237-9608 (toll free continental US).

 During the healing process and especially in surgery, scar tissue can build on injured soft tissue.
 This scar tissue can cause tendons, muscles, and bursa to thicken, increasing the chance of impingements.